carpentries-incubator/lesson-gpu-programming/_episodes/04-global_local_memory.md

 > {: .solution}
 {: .challenge}

-It is not a fast memory, it has the same throughput and latency of global memory, but it is much larger than registers.
+Local memory is not not a particularly fast memory, and in fact it has similar throughput and latency of global memory, but it is much larger than registers.
-It is automatically used by the CUDA compiler to store spilled registers, i.e. variables that cannot be kept in registers because there is not enough space.
+As an example, local memory is automatically used by the CUDA compiler to store spilled registers, i.e. to temporarily store variables that cannot be kept in registers anymore because there is not enough space in the register file, but that will be used again in the future and so cannot be erased.

 {% include links.md %}